 Video & Phone Sessions

-BetterHelp provides plenty of reminders for your session via several routes.
+BetterHelp provides plenty of reminders for your session via multiple routes.
 I received a couple of emails and several text messages in the lead-up to my appointment.
-BetterHelp allows you to adjust these reminder settings from your account settings if you prefer fewer notifications.
+BetterHelp allows you to adjust these reminders from your account settings if you prefer fewer notifications.
 During my session, my therapist was a few minutes late, and the video platform was a bit laggy at the beginning of the session, but it seemed to work itself out as the session went on.

 The main section of the BetterHelp app is centered around an ongoing message thread with your therapist.
 During my session, my therapist was able to send me a coping skills worksheet to that thread that described some basic tips for managing feelings of being overwhelmed or stressed.
 I could complete the worksheet right from the app or website instead of having to download it to my device, which I found convenient.

-Therapists can share a variety of worksheets and items with clients directly, including homework, worksheets, and clinical measures.
-So, therapists and clients can work collaboratively on making progress; the occasional clinical measures that BetterHelp sends you help to visualize your progress over time.
+Therapists can share a variety of items with clients directly, including homework, worksheets, and clinical measures.
+This helps therapists and clients work collaboratively on making progress and adds to the clinical measures that BetterHelp sends every so often for you to visualize your progress over time.

 Live Text-Based Sessions